1. PEAK Japanese Language Courses

 1) Accommodating Students with Various Backgrounds and Needs

 The University of Tokyo’s PEAK program welcomes students with diverse backgrounds from all parts of the world.
-The students differ in what they have studied prior to coming to Japan and in what they hope to study while here.
+The students differ in what they have studied prior to coming to Japan and in what they hope to study while staying here.
 We thus introduce the autonomous learning system called ‘Extension’ to our courses and offer a variety of elective courses to meet these varied needs.
 The elective courses are designed to facilitate synergy effects when taking the electives along with the required courses.

 2) Emphasizing the environment outside the classroom